 Everybody should plant a tree, have a child, and write a book.
 All these live on after us, ensuring a measure of immortality.— Attributed to the Talmud and Jose Martí, Cuban revolutionary and poet

 The majority of people believe that they have a book in them.
 We believe that too.
 We all can look back on unique experiences and expertise, and we all have valuable views on life and wisdom worth sharing.

 But you still need to learn the ropes and that can take four to five years.
-Eight Crafts can help you to cut that time in half.
-The reason: Eight Crafts gives you a conceptualized overview of storytelling – the map – as well as a methodology that guides you through the writing process – the navigation system.
+The Eight Crafts of Writing can help you to cut that time in half because it gives you a structured overview of storytelling.

 We update The Eight Crafts of Writing every three to six months adding new and improving existing content.
 Subscribe to get notified: